robdraaijer/Advertising-docs/Advertising/bingads-13/campaign-management-service/sharedentity.md

 # SharedEntity Data Object - Campaign Management
 Defines the base class of a shared entity.

 Do not try to instantiate a *SharedEntity*.
-You can create one or more following objects that derive from it.
+You can create one or more of the following objects that derive from it.
 - [NegativeKeywordList](negativekeywordlist.md)
 - [PlacementExclusionList](placementexclusionlist.md)